nutonomy/nuscenes-devkit/README.md

 ```
 cd && git clone https://github.com/nutonomy/nuscenes-devkit.git
 ```
 The devkit is tested for Python 3.7.
-We may add backward compatibility in future releases.
+To install Python 3.7 and set up a new virtual environment, you can look at [these instructions](#setting-up-a-new-virtual-environment).
 To install the required packages, run the following command in your favourite virtual environment.
-If you need help in installing Python 3.7 or in setting up a new virtual environment, you can look at [these instructions](#setting-up-a-new-virtual-environment):
 ```
 pip install -r requirements.txt
 ```